-Rhode Island is identifying its lowest performing five percent of schools by identifying those one star-rated schools with the lowest achievement and growth in English language arts and mathematics on state assessments.
-Rhode Island will apply that same methodology to identify schools with targeted support and improvement for a low performing subgroup (TSI-LPS), as depicted in the graph below.
-Any school with a subgroup that meets the minimum n-size of 20 and whose performance for that subgroup would result in a one star rating and whose achievement and growth for English language arts and mathematics fall within the established range of performance for comprehensive support and improvement will be identified for TSI-LPS.
+Rhode Island will apply that same methodology to identify schools with targeted support and improvement for a low performing subgroup (TSI-LPS).
+The graph below depicts the first criterion.
+Any school with a subgroup that meets the minimum n-size of 20 and whose performance for that subgroup would result in a one star rating and identification for comprehensive support and improvement through any of the three criteria will be identified for TSI-LPS.